Effect of Synaptic Heterogeneity on Neuronal Coordination: Appendix

 \subsection{Bias correction of variance of covariances}

 We utilize Eq.
-(4) in the supplementary information of \citet{Dahmen19_13051} to correct for the bias in the estimation of the variances of covariances due to the finite simulation time.
-The analogous correction for two populations $a,b$ is given by
+(4) from the supplementary information of Ref. \citep{Dahmen19_13051} to correct for the bias in the estimation of the variances of covariances due to the finite simulation time.
+The analogous correction for two populations $a$ and $b$ is given by

 with the biased estimator of the variance of cross-covariances $\delta\hat{C}_{ab}^{2}$, mean autocovariance $\left\langle A_{a}\right\rangle $, mean cross-covariance $\left\langle C_{ab}\right\rangle $, and the number of bins the spike trains are divided into $N=T_{\mathrm{sim}}/T_{\mathrm{bin}}$. \prettyref{fig:Bias-correction-of} illustrates that after a simulation time of $10000\,\mathrm{s}$, the corrected estimator converges to a fixed value while the biased estimator does not, especially for smaller spectral radii.
 In contrast, the mean covariance estimator converges much faster for all spectral radii, as shown in \prettyref{fig:mean_of_simtime}.